starmessage/freelancer-site-reviews/README.md

-# How to select a freelancer site as a freelancer developer
+# How to select which freelancer site to use as a freelancer developer

 ## Criteria for selecting which freelances site to use when selling your services as a developer
 - Commission/fees withleld by the platform